|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Force Landed April 16, 1944

 Built by Douglas.
-Delivered to the U. S. Army.
-Disassembled and shipped overseas to Australia and reassembled.
+Delivered to the U. S. Army Air Force (USAAF) as A-20G-20-DO Havoc serial number 42-88615.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

 On April 5, 1944 this A-20 took off piloted by Taylor on a strike mission against Hollandia.

+Afterwards, this A-20 was written off and usable parts salvaged then abandoned at Yamai Airfield.
 Until November 1985, this A-20 remained in situ at Yamai Airfield (Saidor No. 2, Biliau).
 The "Dauntless Demons" markings of the 675th Bombardment Squadron were still visible on the aircraft.